In addition to the Faculty of Graduate Studies requirements, entry requirements for the Counselling Psychology Master of Science program include:

 - A senior undergraduate psychology or educational psychology course in the area of Communication Skills in Guidance and Counselling, or its equivalent, Communication Skills – Interpersonal and Verbal Facilitation;

-- A senior undergraduate Psychology or Educational Psychology course in each of learning theory, developmental psychology, and personality theory.
+- A senior undergraduate Psychology or Educational Psychology course in each of learning theory, developmental psychology, social psychology, biological bases of behavior, and personality theory.

 c) A curriculum vitae and a concise rationale for the application (500 words or less).